Each post edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 USDA loans are government-backed mortgages available for homes outside of densely-populated areas.
 The USDA program covers about 91% of the U.S. including rural areas, small towns, and many suburbs.

-USDA mortgage loans don’t require a down payment and offer interest rates which average 0.50% lower than conventional loan rates.
+USDA mortgage loans don’t require a down payment and offer interest rates that average 0.50% lower than conventional loan rates.
 USDA guidelines require credit scores of at least 620, but exceptions can be made for home buyers with extenuating circumstances.

 - Can only be used for non-urban home purchases